rosflight/rosflight_docs/docs/index.md

 # Welcome to ROSflight

+***The ROS2 updates for ROSflight/ROScopter/ROSplane are still under development.
+Please use with discretion.***

+## What is ROSflight?

-ROSflight is an autopilot system designed from the ground up with researchers in mind, and for easy integration with [ROS](http://www.ros.org/).
-Its purpose is to accomplish two main tasks:
+ROSflight is a lean and adaptable autopilot system designed from the ground up with researchers in mind.
+Its purpose is to enable researchers to quickly and easily try out new ideas with minimal effort.
+Some of ROSflight's key feature are:

-  1. Stream high-rate sensor data from the embedded flight controller to ROS
-  2. Provide a simple API for sending control setpoints to the embedded flight controller
+- Well documented, highly adaptable, amd lean code base making understanding and modifying any portion of ROSflight relatively easy.
+- Seamless switching between simulation and hardware.
+No portion of ROSflight knows if it is running in a simulation or not, the only difference is where the sensor data is coming from.
+- Built on a ROS framework, allowing easy integration with ROS.

-A ROSflight setup consists of two main components:
+A ROSflight setup typically consists of two main components:

-  1. **The embedded flight controller:** Typically an OpenPilot Revo or one of its variants, running the ROSflight [firmware](https://github.com/rosflight/firmware)
-  2. **The companion computer:** Any computer that runs ROS, is located on the vehicle, and has a physical serial connection to the embedded flight controller
+1. The ROSflight [firmware](https://github.com/rosflight/firmware), running on a typical flight controller, like a Pixhawk.
+This communicates with sensors and actuators and serves as the bridge between hardware and higher level software.
+The firmware itself is designed to do as little as possible, offloading most of the control systems to companion computer.
+2. The ROSflight [rosflight_io node](https://github.com/rosflight/rosflight2), running on a Linux companion computer that communicates directly with the firmware over serial or ethernet.
+This serves as the bridge between the firmware and the rest of ROS network and contains no control systems.

 ## Why ROSflight?